Open menu

 • Artinfo – Top 5 New Museums in Asia 2016

-With the ever changing quality of the spaces created by the intersection of the volumes, “street” boundaries and the water’s edge, the visitor experiences an expansion of space not only in the physical realm but also as a bridge into the complex world of Mu Xin.
+The ever-changing spatial quality created by the interplay of volumes, street boundaries, and the water’s edge facilitate a sense of expansion that unfolds not only in the physical realm but also as a bridge into Mu Xin’s complex world.

 Project Gallery